Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Iron Bow Technologies, LLC at its Tampa facility, reporting 178 affected workers.
+The largest notice was filed by Iron Bow Technologies at its Tampa facility, reporting 178 affected workers.
 Our Kids of Miami-Dade/Monroe followed with 150 workers.

 Trend & Outlook